toufiqism/MyIMBD-/README.md

 - **Scroll Detection**: Uses LazyListState to detect when to load more content
 - **End Detection**: Shows appropriate message when all movies are loaded

+### Movie Details Screen

+The app features a beautiful, animated details screen with the following characteristics:

+- **Hero Section**: Large poster image with gradient overlay for visual impact
+- **Animated Entrance**: Smooth slide-in animation when the screen opens
+- **Staggered Content**: Information animates in sequence for a polished look
+- **Genre Tags**: Beautiful pill-shaped tags with Material Design colors
+- **Comprehensive Information**: Shows all movie details including plot, director, cast, and runtime
+- **Smooth Navigation**: Back button with semi-transparent background
+- **Responsive Design**: Adapts to different screen sizes and orientations
+- **Loading States**: Proper loading indicators for image loading
+- **Error Handling**: Graceful fallback for missing images

 ### Performance Optimization

 The app is optimized for performance with the following characteristics:

-- **Clean Code**: Simplified UI without complex animations for better performance
+- **Clean Code**: Simplified list UI with optimized details screen animations
-- **Efficient Rendering**: Direct rendering without animation overhead
+- **Efficient Rendering**: Smart animation timing and easing functions
-- **Fast Loading**: Quick display of content without animation delays
+- **Fast Loading**: Quick display of content with progressive animation loading
-- **Memory Efficient**: Reduced memory usage without animation state management
+- **Memory Efficient**: Optimized image loading and state management
-- **Smooth Scrolling**: Native scrolling performance without animation interference
+- **Smooth Scrolling**: Native scrolling performance with minimal interference
 - **Responsive UI**: Immediate response to user interactions
-- **Material Design**: Follows Material Design principles with clean aesthetics
+- **Material Design**: Follows Material Design principles with beautiful aesthetics

 ### Navigation Flow